About | Research | Publications | Lab | Teaching | CV | Miscellaneous

 Respiratory rhythms: The pre-Botzinger complex (preBot) is an area of the brainstem which is essential for breathing... which is obviously an essential system for us animals!
 This area contains a group of neurons which produce coordinated rhythmic bursts of activity which drive motoneurons to produce inspiration (the inward breath).
 Nearby areas produce the other phases of breathing, such as expiration, but none of them are as essential as preBot.
 Thus, preBot is often called the kernel of the respiratory central pattern generator.

 Significant research has gone into identifying the properties of neurons in this area, but there continues to be disagreement about the mechanism of rhythmic bursting in preBot.
 We are using models to test whether the preBot rhythm is an example of emergent synchronization of neural activity.
 We specifically look at the role of inhibition and network connectivity in shaping the resulting rhythm.
+We have also modeled the effects of opioids on breathing.

 Network spreading cartoon